Let’s find out what the basic principles of RPA are, and how it can help your company accelerate digital transformation.

 Creating a good specification for an IT team is only possible for someone with an engineering background.
 However, a detailed description of a process like the one above is what you need for RPA automation.

 RPA doesn't solve the problem of automating clicks — any developer can.
-RPA technology helps business-oriented people get on the automation train and understand what's happening.
+RPA technology helps business-oriented people get on the automation software train and understand what's happening.